De’Longhi Eletta Review

 Breakdown of the Eletta and its functions

-It is an easily programmable machine, so even though it is fully automatic, you can make your own variations and customise pre-set drinks.
-An added bonus is that the Eletta remembers these settings, so you can get your favourite drink whenever you want.
+It is an easily programmable machine, so even though it is fully automatic, you can make drink variations and customise pre-set drinks.
+A bonus is that the Eletta remembers these settings, so you can get your favourite drink whenever you want.

 Want a larger cappuccino?
-Done.
+Consider it done.
 Prefer less milk in your coffee?
 Go for it.
 It’s basically like having a barista on your kitchen counter.

 A. This is where fresh coffee beans (or pre-ground coffee) is stored, ready for extraction.
 Just in front of the bean compartment, there is a silver rack which acts as a heated cup shelf.
 You can store cups here to keep them warm before making your drink.